matchms/ms2deepscore/README.md

 ## Setup
 ### Requirements

 Python 3.9, 3.10, 3.11 (higher will likely work but is not tested systematically).

 ### Installation
-Simply install using pip: `pip install ms2deepscore`
+Simply install using pip: `pip install ms2deepscore` Installation is expected to take 10-20 minutes.

 ### Prepare environment
 We recommend to create an Anaconda environment with